Training structure

 Innovation and clinical needs

-This teaching unit is dedicated to the acquisition of concepts related to medical devices and biomaterials.
-The course includes traditional lectures and tutorials, as well as interactive Learning Lab sessions on innovation in medical devices.
+This teaching unit is dedicated to acquiring knowledge related to medical devices and biomaterials.
+The teaching unit includes traditional lectures and tutorials, as well as interactive lessons in the Learning Lab on issues related to innovation in medical devices.

 CM: 3 HCM